 My husband sent me this great article from CNN.
 It saddens me that teachers are bearing the brunt of negativity that bears resemblance to a Salem Witch Hunt because the U.S. education system is failing in the inner city.
 It’s not the teacher’s fault; the roots for the demise lay in No Child Left Behind but I digress.

+While most parents have an idea of the basic teaching job requirements, there are so many other things besides the actual teaching that teachers must deal with on a daily basis.
 In the spirit of getting off on the right foot this school year, I have excerpted 10 things teachers wish every parent would understand.
 I pledge to do this and hope you will to!

 “Today, new teachers remain in our profession an average of just 4.5 years, and many of them list ‘issues with parents’ as one of their reasons for throwing in the towel.
 Word is spreading, and the more negativity teachers receive from parents, the harder it becomes to recruit the best and the brightest out of colleges.”
 CNN